 Since the EPA's reregistration of the chemical, it appears Methylisothiazolinone has been suspected of being a neurotoxin.
 A 2002 and 2006 scientific study published in The Journal of Pharmacology and Experimental Therapeutics and The Journal of Neuroscience respectively, showed in vitro neurotoxicity and that chronic exposure had toxic effects on neuron cultures.

 With regard to its use in cosmetics, restrictions have been put in place in countries, such as Canada and Japan, as noted in the EWG's Skin Deep Cosmetic Database.
-In the U.S., the Cosmetic Ingredient Review (CIR) panel stated in a 2010 study that methylisothiazolinone is safe and wouldn't cause sensitization when used in cosmetics at a certain concentration — up to 100 ppm or 0.01%.
+In the United States, the Cosmetic Ingredient Review (CIR) panel stated in a 2010 study that methylisothiazolinone is safe and wouldn't cause sensitization when used in cosmetics at a certain concentration—up to 100 ppm or 0.01 percent.
+However, in a 2013 study published in Dermatitis, methylisothiazolinone was called the "Allergen of the Year for 2013," so it seems it may not be so safe after all.

 This chemical is toxic to freshwater, estuarine, and marine organisms according to the EPA.
 However, it is not expected to bioaccumulate or persist in the environment.